Tobias Jakobovits: Biography

 Tobias Jakobovits was born on 23 November 1887 in Lakompak, in what was then western Hungary and today is known as Lackenbach in Austria.
 He was one of the children of the Rabbi Shlomo (Solomon) Jakobovits and his wife Amalia (née Schwartz).
 Tobias was privileged to receive both a religious and secular education simultaneously in accordance with the cultural state of central Europe at that time.
 He studied first in the Bratislava Yeshiva (then part of Austria-Hungary, today the capital of Slovakia) and completed his rabbinical studies at the Berlin Seminar.

 In 1912 he settled in Prague and was employed as the assistant to the head librarian of the Jewish community.
 In 1917 he served as the chief rabbi of the Michle Quarter that was then known as Quarter 4 in the city.
 Concurrently, he continued his studies.
 He studied Semitic philology at the Charles University (German University) in Prague (named after Archduke Karl Ferdinand of Austria) and completed his doctoral thesis about the subject "The Messianic Concept in the Talmud" in 1920.

 The year 1922 was a watershed year in the life of Tobias Jakobovits for a few reasons.
-He was granted Czechoslovakian citizenship, was promoted to the position of head librarian of the Jewish community in Prague and also got married.
+He was granted Czechoslovak citizenship, was promoted to the position of head librarian of the Jewish community in Prague and also got married.
 He married Bertha Petuchowski, the daughter of the Rabbi Petuchowski, who was the instructor of Tobias at the Berlin Seminar.
 In 1924 their firstborn son, Yoseph Jakobovits was born.
 Two years later their second son, Moshe (Manfred) Jakobovits, was born.
 At the same time, Tobias was active in the Council of Rabbis of Bohemia and also worked as an instructor for religious studies at German Jewish schools.

 In the year 1928 he discontinued his position as the rabbi in Prague but for the next two years he fulfilled the position of rabbi, cantor and religious school teacher in the small town of Uhlířské Janovice, in proximity to Prague.
 During this period, he published many research articles about the genealogy and history of Czech Jews.
 Under his leadership, the library engaged in collecting rare holy books and manuscripts dealing with subjects pertaining to Judaism and the history of Czech Jews.
 He was the first to manually catalogue all the books and manuscripts that were found in the library.
 In this endeavor of extensive revising his comprehensive knowledge of the general history of the Jews and his mastery of additional foreign languages and literature is quite apparent.